Liam Millar: Liverpool

+Millar playing for Liverpool youth in 2017.

 In July 2016, he joined Premier League club Liverpool on a free transfer with striking options limited in the Academy.

 Millar scored four minutes into his Liverpool U18s career and marked his debut in the U18 Premier League with a hat-trick in a 4–0 victory against Blackburn Rovers U18s in August 2016.
 A month later, he signed a professional contract on his 17th birthday.
 Injury ruled Millar out for three months of his inaugural season but a return in January saw him finish the season with six goals in 17 appearances in the U18 Premier League.

 He featured in every game of Liverpool's 2017–18 UEFA Youth League campaign and scored twice in eight games.
 After 18 months under the guidance of Steven Gerrard in the Under-18s, Millar received his first call-up to the Under-23 squad in January 2018.

 He made his senior Liverpool debut on February 4, 2020, starting in the FA Cup fourth-round replay against Shrewsbury Town.
 He was replaced by Joe Hardy in the 82nd minute.
 In mid-2020 Liverpool turned down multiple transfer offers for Millar, who received loan interest from clubs in the Championship and Bundesliga.